CanniMed seeks regulatory action against Aurora’s hostile takeover bid

-CanniMed Therapeutics says it is seeking regulatory action in both Saskatchewan and Ontario in its latest push back against Aurora Cannabis' hostile takeover bid.
+CanniMed Therapeutics is seeking regulatory action in both Saskatchewan and Ontario, the company's latest push back against a hostile takeover attempt by Aurora Cannabis.

-The Saskatoon-based medical marijuana producer says it has applied to securities regulators in both provinces for several orders, including that Aurora's hostile offer be considered an "insider bid," and be treated as such.
+The Saskatoon-based medical marijuana producer said Monday it has applied to securities regulators in both provinces for several orders, including that Aurora's hostile offer be considered an "insider bid," and be treated as such.

-CanniMed says in a statement that Aurora acted jointly with the four institutional shareholders with whom the company secured lock-up agreements amounting to 38 per cent of outstanding shares before commencing its takeover bid, which should be ceased until 105 days after an insider bid circular is delivered to shareholders.

-The Saskatoon-based marijuana company is also asking that Financial and Consumer Affairs Authority of Saskatchewan and the Ontario Securities Commission require Aurora to retract and correct what it says are "several materially false and misleading statements" in connection with its hostile bid.
+Among other things, CanniMed is asking regulators to cease Aurora's takeover bid until 105 days after a circular that meets the regulatory requirements of an insider bid.

-The statement comes hours before the two licensed producers are due at an OSC hearing where Aurora is seeking to block CanniMed's shareholders rights plan.
+The announcement was made shortly before the Ontario Securities Commission's scheduled hearing on a related matter brought to it by Aurora, which asked the OSC to block CanniMed's takeover defence, or shareholders rights plan.

+Last month, Aurora launched an all-stock hostile takeover bid for CanniMed, with one of its conditions being that CanniMed abandon its own proposed acquisition of Newstrike Resources Ltd.

-CanniMed has argued that Aurora's all-stock offer for the company worth up to $24 per share does not make sense for shareholders, but its own bid to acquire Newstrike Resources Ltd. does.
+CanniMed has argued that Aurora's offer does not make sense for shareholders, but its own bid to acquire the Tragically Hip-backed marijuana company does.

+The Saskatoon-based marijuana company asked Monday for regulators require Aurora to retract and correct what it says are "several materially false and misleading statements" in connection with its hostile bid.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.